Medical-Image-Analysis-Laboratory/fetmrqc/README.md

 usage: qc_generate_reports [-h] [--add-js | --no-add-js] out-path bids-csv

 positional arguments:
-  out-path              Path where the reports will be stored. bids-csv              Path where the bids config csv file is located.
+  out_path              Path where the reports will be stored. bids_csv              Path where the bids config csv file is located.

 optional arguments:
   -h, --help            show this help message and exit